u2260774/mediScore-Aire/README.md

 ### Java

 I also used java to create 2 similar versions of the solution.
-One uses a singular function, while the other one uses a patient and a mediscore class, and is more verbose.
+One uses a single class, while the other one uses a patient and a mediscore class, and is more verbose.
 It displays the results in a more comprehensive manner.

 The java repo can be found here: github.com/u2260774/mediscore_java